nikitabuyevich/discover-your-hospital/README.md

 ## Future Expansion

-This project was the initial start of the basic needs that are met when an individual wants to answer the question of `Which hospital best meets my needs based on certain limited categories`.
+This project was the initial start of the basic needs that are met when an individual wants to answer the question of _Which hospital best meets my needs based on certain questions asked_.

 There is a lot of infrastructure here for future expansion.
 Here are some quick ideas that were mentioned to us when we presented the project.